Chronic Neck Pain : Postural Causes and A Unique Fix

 —Fix the Shoulder Blades Exercise: a generally pain-free exercise that consists of pulling down and squeezing together the shoulder blades, and then holding for an isometric contraction.
 Very importantly, a mirror set-up is used to provide visual feedback, which is needed because of difficulty in sensing activation of the correct muscles.
 This exercise strengthens lower and middle trapezius, and rhomboids; returns upper traps and levator scapula to their optimal lengths and helps them strengthen; and repositions shoulder blades. (the pull-down part is not for those with droopy/depressed shoulder syndrome) Corrects forward head and postural/flexible kephosis (rounded upper back that's not rigid).
 And eliminated my chronic neck, shoulder and upper back pain, inflammation and tightness within 2 to 3 months.
 See instructions and illustrations: Fix the Shoulder Blades Exercise.

 — Prone "Y", "T", "W" and "L" Positions Exercise: Similar movements, as in Fix the Shoulder Blades Exercise, but done against gravity, which adds to difficulty.
-In brief: Lie prone (face down) on floor, place arms in one of the four positions, have thumbs pointing up and keep shoulders down away from ears, squeeze the shoulder blades together while lifting arms and chest.
+In brief: Lie prone (face down) on floor, place arms in one of the four positions, have thumbs pointing up and keep shoulders down away from ears, squeeze the shoulder blades together while lifting arms and chest (but do not lift the chest more than 1 or 2 inches off ground to avoid hyper-extension of lower back and excessive load that may damage delicate facet joints.
+See precaution.).
 Hold a few seconds then lower the chest.
 See detailed instructions and the video at Fit And Busy Dad.com.
 Excellent for strengthening mid-back extensors, middle and lower trapezius and stretching chest muscles.
 See similar exercises in article by McNitt-Gray and Mathiyakom.

 — Variant of prone exercise for Droopy/Depressed shoulders: Lie face down.
 Place hands on back of head, fingers interlaced.
-Squeeze shoulder blades together and lift arms off the floor.
+Squeeze shoulder blades together and lift arms off the floor, but not chest.
 Elbows should not lift higher than wrists.
 Do not arch the neck. (adapted from Rick Olderman's book and McNitt-Gray and Mathiyakom)

 — Arm Slides: Face the Wall "Y" Corrective Exercise and Wall Angels